waitasecant/Dendrite/README.md

 4. Executes `getAlgorithm(algorithm, target)` where `algorithms` and `target` are extracted from JSON.

 5. For each relevant model depending on `type` in `target` fit `X`, `y` to `GridSearchCV()`

+### Note

+1. I have turned `is_selected` to `True` for all the models.

+2. I have taken a bit liberty in deciding on which algorithms to execute for given type of prediction and the kind of hyper parameters available in `algorithms` dictionary.
+For instance, in case of SGD, the loss available as (not-hyper)parameter as `use_logistics` and `use_modified_hubber_loss` are available as legitimate attribute in only `SGDClassifier()` and not `SGDRegressor()`.
+Hence, I have deciding to run this model only if `type` is set as `classification`.

+3. Some parameters are not taken into account.
+For instance, in case of Neural Networks, lot of parameters are set to zero by default, some them are supposed to be positive.
+Hence, those are not taken into account.

+4. Instructions to some of the possible modifications to the methods is given as comments in the driver code.